mrgeorgegray/meditationsGPT/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+To use this locally, create an OpenAI account and get your own [API key from here](https://platform.openai.com/account/api-keys).
+Then copy `.env.local.example` to `.env.local` and add your own private key there.

-First, run the development server:
+To run the development server:

 ```bash
 yarn dev